lah7/clipqture/README.md

 ![Showing KDE Menu Editor with Advanced tab](.readme/menuedit.webp)

-The program will be automatically started when you log in.
+The program will be automatically started when you log in (`/etc/xdg/autostart`)

 ### Other Distributions & Environments